InternetFriendsAdventures/InternetFriendsAdventures.github.io/games/MSPaintHellaFuntimeAdventureFriends/game2/dm.md

 ---
 layout: inner
-title: Our first adventure together
+title: Our second adventure together
 ---
-# This is the admin page for our first game.
+# This is the admin page for our second game.
 If you are not a DM get out of here.
 This page is easy to find, but purposely not listed.

 {::options parse_block_html="true" /}